Brooklyn Tower: Architecture

 The Brooklyn Tower was developed by Michael Stern's JDS Development Group.
 The building has two components.
 The base includes the Dime Savings Bank Building, designed by Mowbray and Uffinger.
 The bank, built in 1906–1908 and expanded in 1931–1932, was designed in the Classical Revival style.
-Adjacent to the bank is the 1066 ft, 74-story tower section, designed by SHoP Architects.
-(Note: Documents filed with the Federal Aviation Administration give the height as 1073 ft.)
+Adjacent to the bank is the 1035 ft, 74-story tower section, (Note: Elevation documents on file with the New York City Department of Buildings (DOB) give a height of 1034.5 ft, which is rounded up to the nearest full foot.
+Documents filed with the Federal Aviation Administration give the height as 1073 ft above ground; this is the height from base to crown, as indicated by the DOB documents.
+Older sources predating the building's completion cite the height as 1,066 ft; this was the height given by news sources when the revised tower plans were announced in 2016.) designed by SHoP Architects.
+(Note: The New York City government's official website and the Skyscraper Center cite the building as having 74 physical stories.
+However, other sources describe it as a 93-story skyscraper.)
 The structure is the tallest building in Brooklyn, the tallest physically on Long Island, and the tallest in New York City outside Manhattan.
 WSP Global was the structural engineer for the tower, while Jaros, Baum & Bolles provided MEP engineering.
 The developer's in-house construction company, JDS Construction, was the lead contractor.

 Form

 The original bank building is shaped like a hexagon, with chamfered corners at the north, southwest, and southeast.
 When built, the bank's footprint measured 114 ft on Fleet Street, 30 ft on Albee Square, and 143 ft on DeKalb Avenue.
 This was subsequently expanded to 202.17 ft on Fleet Street, 46.90 ft on the portico facing Albee Square, and 173.44 ft on DeKalb Avenue.
 The Dime Savings Bank will be converted to a retail unit for the skyscraper.

 The residential entrance faces Fleet Street, while the retail entrance is on Flatbush Avenue Extension.
 Glass entrances to the tower units are placed directly on both sides, leading to an atrium.
 The tower is designed in a hexagonal shape, evoking the motif used in the bank's ground-floor rotunda.
 At each of its six sides, the Brooklyn Tower has slight setbacks, which terminate in a crown.